No Weighted-Regret Learning in Adversarial Bandits with Delays: Upper Bound on the Effect of the Delays on the Regret

-The second type is a feedback sample from $q<s$ that is received and used before $s$ is used.
+\item The second type is a feedback sample from $q<s$ that is received and used before $s$ is used.
+We denote the contribution of these samples to $Q_{s,t}$ by $Q_{s,t}^{2}$.
 The samples from round $q$ can contribute to a maximum of $d_{q}$ different $Q_{s,t}^{2}$ terms, all with $s\geq q$.
 This follows simply because the feedback sample of $q$ is not received before $q+d_{q}$.
-Let $\Gamma_{q}$ be the set of rounds $s$ such that the sample from round $q$ contributes to $Q_{s,t}^{2}$.
+Let $\Gamma_{q}$ be the set of rounds $s$ such that the samples from round $q$ contribute to $Q_{s,t}^{2}$.
 Then